Looking for TA/Recruiter Job. - Levels.fyi Community

 I'm seeking employment in the recruiting industry in the USA, UK, Europe, UAE.
 Please let me contact me if there are suitable jobs.

-I am an inquisitive and standards-driven recruiting professional with 3 years' experience in technology (R&D, product) recruiting who specialises in the cloud, networking, security, networking, optical, and storage domains.
+I am an inquisitive and standards-driven recruiting professional with 3 years' experience in technology (R&D, product) recruiting who specializes in the cloud, networking, security, networking, optical, and storage domains.

 I spent nearly 2.5 years as a recruiting consultant when I first started my work with Careernet Technologies.